-UNICEF’s Learning for Peace Resources on USAID ECCN
+UNICEF’s Learning for Peace Resources on ECCN

 The Learning for Peace program is an innovative, cross-sectoral programme focusing on education and peacebuilding.
 It aims to strengthen resilience, social cohesion and human security in conflict-affected contexts, including countries at risk of—or experiencing and recovering from—conflict through improved education policies and practices.

 Participating countries include Burundi, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Ethiopia, Liberia, Myanmar, Pakistan, Sierra Leone, Somalia, South Sudan, State of Palestine, Uganda, and Yemen.